 Upon applicant notification, Osteo Science Foundation will publish, on its website and in other publications, the names, institutions, title of projects, biosketches (as provided by the applicant) and abstracts for all awarded grants.
 Note that unfunded projects will not be publicized and will remain confidential.

 Annual reports are required and are a prerequisite for continuing payments in multi-year projects.
 The deadline for submission of the first report is 30 days prior to the request date for the second payment, which may not be less than one year from the initial award date (July 1 or January 1, depending on the cycle).

 The application process is divided into two steps:

 Short abstracts should be submitted by the researchers by December 1 or June 1 using the online system.
 Abstracts will be reviewed by the members of an external Scientific Advisory Board, and then decisions will be made by the Board of Directors.
 Based on the pre-evaluation results, the top project proposals will be selected.
 The selected researchers will be invited to submit a full application by February 1 or August 1, respectively.

 2. Main Evaluation

 The invited applicants must file the completed application documents with Osteo Science Foundation by April 1 or October 1 in order to be reviewed prior to July or January of the respective grant cycle.
-The Scientific Review Committee will thoroughly review each proposal.
+The Scientific and Clinical Review Committee will thoroughly review each proposal.
 The Board of Directors will then discuss the evaluation results and decide about possible acceptance as well as the amount of the grants to be awarded.
 The selected applicants will be informed about the Board’s decision on or before July 1 or January 1, respectively.

 3. Review Criteria